 Promote best practice and relevant standards amongst partners engaged in CCCM response, with particular attention placed on Do-No-Harm principles.

 1. Cluster Coordination

-- Assume overall responsibility for co-leadership of the CCCM Cluster
+a) Assume overall responsibility for co-leadership of the CCCM ;

-- Work closely with other key members of the CCCM Cluster, including National, Provincial or Local Governments, OCHA, UNICEF and all other cluster members;
+b) Work closely with other key members of the CCCM, including National, Provincial or Local Governments, OCHA, UNICEF and all other cluster members;

-- Support both multi-sector and CCCM specific needs assessments and utilise existing secondary to inform sector response planning;
+d) Support both multi-sector and CCCMspecific needs assessments and utilise existing secondary to inform sector response planning;

-- Ensure, along with the Cluster coordinator, representation of CCCM in all relevant external meetings and collect/share information as relevant;
+k) Ensure, along with the Cluster coordinator, representation of the CCCMin all relevant external meetings and collect/share information as relevant;

 2. Capacity Building

 a) Carry out capacity mapping of all current and potential CCCM actors – government, national and international humanitarian organizations as well as national institutions and the private sector;